Post

 - "**/*"

-Environment variables (API URL, Cognito IDs, etc.) are automatically wired from other stacks to the Amplify App via CDK — no manual configuration needed in the Amplify Console.
+Environment variables are automatically wired from other stacks to Amplify via CDK.

 9. Lessons Learned

-3. Spec-driven development slows the start but accelerates overall delivery — writing requirements and design takes time, but significantly reduces rework
+6. Spec-driven development slows the start but accelerates overall delivery.
+Writing requirements and design takes time, but reduces rework.
+Correctness properties defined in the design become test cases that can be automatically verified.

 Resources